For working professionals

 If you want to get hands-on experience, explore Online Software Engineering Courses from top universities!

 In this article, we will explore what If-Else and Switch in C are, how they work, and when to use them.
 You will learn their syntax, see simple examples with outputs, and understand each part of the code.
-A detailed table and a real-world example will highlight their differences.
+A detailed table with the difference between If-Else and Switch in C and a real-world example will highlight their differences.

 The table below highlights the key differences between If-Else and Switch in C. It gives a quick overview based on condition types, flexibility, readability, and more.